 Weekends and holidays are a great time to meet up with a few friends and catch up on a few things.
-You may catch up on career updates, the job market, the weather, a great blockbuster movie, or maybe even your job.
-Now for your unemployed friends, hearing all about your job may put them at unease, especially if they’ve been job-hunting for a very long time and they’re not unemployed by choice.
+You may catch up on the job market, the weather, a great blockbuster movie, or maybe even your job.
+Now for your unemployed friends, hearing all about your job may put them at unease; especially if they’ve been job-hunting for a very long time and they’re not exactly unemployed by choice.
 It goes without saying, that it definitely makes a sensitive subject to open up.
-For these reasons, in order to avoid putting your unemployed friends in a sensitive situation, we have summed up a few things that you can avoid saying to them:
+For these reasons, in order to avoid putting your unemployed friends in a sensitive situation, we have summed up a few things that you should avoid saying to them:

 “You’re so lucky you don’t have to go to work!”